infahash/antiguard/README.md

 ### About
-If you are working on a smali project, this tool will help you to fix class-package conflicts. think of a derectory structure like below.
+If you are working on a smali project, this tool will help you to fix class-package conflicts. think of a directory structure like below.

 <p align="center">
   <img src="https://github.com/infahash/antiguard/blob/master/asset/directory%20structure.PNG" />